The Spring District: Block 15

 At 11 floors and 329,000 square feet, Block 6 will be the first of The Spring District buildings to be built north of the new Spring Boulevard adjacent to the Sound Transit light rail lines.
-The building is already 100% leased to Facebook.
+The building is already 100% leased to Meta.

-The Brewpub will be home to Bellevue Brewing Company’s new facility opening in 2022, with a restaurant and expansive beer garden.
-Floors 2 and 3 of Block 12 have 19,000 square feet of creative office space available for lease.
-The Brewpub will be a hub of activity, serving as a community center, a place that welcomes guests, and a central location that encourages interaction and idea generation.
+The Brewpub is home to Bellevue Brewing Company’s new facility opening in 2022, with a restaurant and expansive beer garden.
+Floors 2 and 3 of Block 12 have 19,000 square feet of fully-leased office space.
+The Brewpub is a hub of activity, serving as a community center, a place that welcomes guests, with a central location that encourages interaction and idea generation.

 On May 8, 2014 the University of Washington Board of Regents approved the selection of Wright Runstad & Company to redevelop Rainier Square that is part of the University’s Metropolitan Tract in downtown Seattle.

 With 11 floors and 338,000 square feet, Block 16 represents the first large-scale office building to begin development in The Spring District.
-The building is 100% leased to Facebook.
+The building is 100% leased to Meta.

 The GIX building is part of the University of Washington's global network of partnerships with institutions and corporations to advance innovation education.
 Designed specifically for the program, the building features design studios, an incubation space, electronics prototyping labs, presentation spaces and one of the largest and most comprehensively equipped makerspaces in the region.